 GM Polly sells her franchise and departs the league.
 We wish her well in her future endeavors.

-You Betcha is renamed to One Man Band, and then renamed again to One Man Band sponsored by Three Dog Night.
+You Betcha is renamed to Be The One!, and then renamed to When You're Having More Than One sponsored by Shaefer Beer, and then renamed again to One Is The Loneliest Number, and then renamed AGAIN to One Man Band sponsored by Three Dog Night.
+Jeez.

 XFL Hype Train is renamed to Don't Stand So Close To Me.